ucla-rlcourse/RLexample/bandits/README.md

 # Example for multi-armed bandits

-Several standard algorithms for solving the multi-armed badits problem:
+Several standard algorithms for solving the multi-armed bandits problem:

 * epsilon-greedy
 * softmax